bbcawodu/careadvisors-backend/docs/API_Version_2/Care_Advisor_Customer_API/index.md

         - It contains the key "db_id", the value for which is the database id of the created entry

 - Updating a row in the care_advisor_customer table.
-    - To update a row in the care_advisor_customer table, the value for the "db_action" key in the root object must equal "update_row".
+    - To update a row in the care_advisor_customer table, the value for the "db_action" key in the root object must equal "update".
     - Request root object information
         - Keys that MUST be omitted:
             - None